Cyberlorians/Obsidian-GCCH/README.md

 ## Security Notes

-- Store `config.json` securely - it contains the app secret
+- After deployment, consider removing the `appSecret` from config.json
-- Do not commit `config.json` to source control
+- Do not commit config.json with real secrets to source control
 - Consider using Azure Key Vault for production secret management
 - Rotate the app secret periodically